paralegal_flow/

 Unconstrained,

-/// Perform no inlining
+/// Perform inlining until depth k

-/// Inline so long as markers are reachable
+/// Inline so long as markers are reachable + k steps

 }